RoliSoft/WSL-Distribution-Switcher/README.md

 The purpose of this project is to let you easily download and install new Linux distributions under Windows Subsystem for Linux and seamlessly switch between them.

-The rootfs archives are currently downloaded from Docker Hub's official images' repositories.
+The rootfs archives are currently downloaded from Docker Hub's official images' repositories ("source") or published image layers ("prebuilt").

 If you want to read about some of the challenges I faced while implementing the scripts, you can check out [this blog post](https://lab.rolisoft.net/blog/switching-the-distribution-behind-the-windows-subsystem-for-linux.html).
 This readme only contains usage information and some troubleshooting.